devakone/angular-express-seed/README.md

 angular-express-seed
 ====================

-Seed project to get started with AngularJS 1.1.5, ExpressJS and some Angular goodies like Angular UI/Boostrap/Router
+Seed/Sample project to get started with AngularJS and ExpressJS.
+I will add other goodies later.